chloedepc/ai-data-transparency-odi/text/recommendations.md

 Transparency in AI depends on more than just technical capability—it is shaped by the norms, incentives, and regulations that determine how models are built, documented, and shared.
-As commercialisation accelerates, opacity around key upstream inputs, especially training data, is becoming more entrenched.
+As commercialization accelerates, opacity around key upstream inputs, especially training data, is becoming more entrenched.
 To reverse this trend, researchers, policymakers, and developers must actively embed transparency into governance frameworks, research agendas, and industry standards.

 **For researchers**